mkitti/julia/stdlib/REPL/docs/src/index.md

 ENV["JULIA_INFO_COLOR"] = :cyan
 ```

+## Customizing Error Display

+The method [`REPL.error_display_handler`](@ref) can be extended or overriden to customize error display.
+By default it invokes `REPL.default_error_display_handler`.
+The first argument is the root Exception
+which can be used to change the error display for custom errors using multiple dispatch.

+See the Extended Help for `REPL.error_display_handler` for details.

 ## TerminalMenus

 TerminalMenus is a submodule of the Julia REPL and enables small, low-profile interactive menus in the terminal.